microsoft/vscode-docs/docs/java/java-editing.md

 ## Refactoring and Code Actions

-Here we will show you the most used refactoring features for Java in Visual Studio Code, namely rename, extract methods and variables.
+Here we will show you the most used refactoring features for Java in Visual Studio Code, namely rename, move, extract methods and variables and more.

 ### Rename